Day 1 - Home Country - Departure

 Day 15 - Thac Mo - Ho Chi Minh City

-The last leg of our journey will be to big and busy Ho Chi Minh City.
-In the past, it was called Saigon city after the Sai Gon river.
+The last leg of our journey will be to the big and busy Ho Chi Minh City.
+In the past, it was called Saigon City after the Sai Gon River.
 We will ride into the city, past the central cathedral and the Reunification (Independence) Palace.
 This palace was the workplace of the former president of South Vietnam and is memorable because a North Vietnamese tank once drove into its gates.
 There is a lot to see in Ho Chi Minh.
 A must is a visit to the American War Crime Museum.
-The Benh Tanh market is very suitable for getting souvenirs.
+The Ben Thanh market is very suitable for getting souvenirs.
 But it is especially fun to ride or walk around in this gigantic city.
-Despite Hanoi being the political capital, Ho Chi Minh is the biggest city of Vietnam.
-It is the industrial and commercial centre of the country.
+Despite Hanoi being the political capital, Ho Chi Minh is the biggest city in Vietnam.
+It is the industrial and commercial center of the country.

 Day 16 - Ho Chi Minh City - Flight departure